Walgreens The Thread

 Yes, aspirin works as an antiplatelet agent.
 Platelets are small cells in the body that form clots and stop bleeding.
 If platelets stick together and form blood clots in your arteries, it can cause a stroke or heart attack.

 Aspirin is a nonsteroidal anti-inflammatory drug (NSAID) that works by inhibiting the production of prostaglandins.
 Prostaglandins are naturally occurring chemicals in our bodies that contribute to pain, fever and inflammation.
 This is why aspirin is good as a pain reliever, fever reducer and anti-inflammatory.
-But prostaglandins also help platelets clot, so aspirin acts to disrupt the clotting of blood.
+But prostaglandins also help platelets clot, so by inhibiting prostaglandin production, aspirin acts as an antiplatelet agent to disrupt the clotting of blood.

 Is aspirin a blood thinner?

-Since aspirin is an antiplatelet, it is considered a type of blood thinner, though it doesn't actually thin your blood.
-Antiplatelets make it harder for blood clots to form, but that also means it's easier to bleed if you have a cut or injury.
+Aspirin is an antiplatelet agent and is considered a type of blood thinner, though it doesn't actually thin your blood.
+Antiplatelet agents make it harder for blood clots to form, but that also means it's easier to bleed if you have a cut or injury.
 This is why people often call antiplatelets "blood thinners."
+Anticoagulants, such as warfarin, are a different type of blood thinner.

 Do people take aspirin for blood clots?

-But in April 2022, that same task force updated its guidelines.
-It now recommends that adults age 60 and older who have never had a heart attack or a stroke do not take aspirin for prevention, as the risk of bleeding outweighs the potential benefit.
-For people ages 40 to 59, the task force recommends discussing with your healthcare provider the risks and benefits of aspirin to prevent cardiovascular disease.
+But in April 2022, that same Task Force updated its guidelines based on recent research findings.
+It now recommends that adults age 60 and older do not take aspirin for the primary prevention of cardiovascular disease, as the risk of bleeding outweighs the potential benefit.
+For people ages 40 to 59, the Task Force recommends discussing with your healthcare provider the risks and benefits of aspirin to prevent cardiovascular disease.
 The task force still recommends daily low-dose aspirin for those who have already had a heart attack or stroke to prevent a recurrence.

 Do people take aspirin for chest pain?

-Yes, some people may take aspirin for chest pain when directed by a healthcare provider, but this should only be done as a temporary measure to relieve the pain.
+Yes, some people with chest pain may be given aspirin by a healthcare provider or emergency medical personnel if a heart attack is suspected.
 Not all chest pain indicates a heart attack.
-Many other issues can trigger chest pain, including heartburn, asthma or muscle sprains.
+Many other issues can trigger chest pain, including heartburn, pneumonia, or muscle sprains in the ribs.
 It's important to pay attention to the following symptoms:

 • Chest pain that causes pressure, tightness or a squeezing or aching sensation in the center of the chest